 - Bluetooth mesh technology to control groups of lights with a smartphone

 - Sync the lights to music through two different modes

 - Voice-control compatible, but only with the optional hub (sold separately)

 Setting them up

-The Smart LED floodlights arrived first (not the BLink), and I decided to place these in the front yard as a way to illuminate my two front porch columns.
+The Smart LED floodlights Novostella sent for me to review arrived first (not the BLink), and I decided to place these in the front yard as a way to illuminate my two front porch columns.
 Getting these lights set up to work with your phone takes some patience.

 First of all, you have to put these lights into pairing mode to connect them to your home network.
 Since there’s no physical switch on the lights, you accomplish that by quickly plugging and unplugging them a few times until the lights start flashing.
 That’s hurdle one.